goodalchemy/react-vite-tailwind-express-starter-2/README.md

 - **Heroku** – Use a single **Procfile**
 - **Railway, Fly.io, Render.com**

+As of right now, we highly recommend Render.com for their ease of use, reliability, and range of offerings, including their Postgres plans.

 ## Conclusion

 This setup keeps things simple and flexible.
 Modify as needed and deploy where it suits you.